darrencassar/securich/README.txt

 INSTALLATION

-   Drop all users apart from root@localhost and msandbox@localhost if you are using MySQL sandbox. create database securich;
+   Drop all users apart from root@localhost and (msandbox@localhost if you are using MySQL sandbox).

-   tar -zxf securich-<version>.tar.gz

-   source db/securich.sql
-   source db/data.sql

-   source procedures/*.sql
+   Install using ./securich_install.sh

 WEB